 Recent clients, among others, have included Activision, American Apparel, Inc., Becton, Dickinson, CME Group, Cypress Semiconductor, Gannett Co., Goldman Sachs, Intercept Pharmaceuticals, Jos.
 A. Bank Clothiers, Inc., J.P.
 Morgan Chase, Lattice Semiconductor Corporation, LSI Corporation, Plum Creek, Qlik Technologies, Inc., SanDisk Corporation, Tumi, and Viacom, Inc. board members.

 Mr. Micheletti has extensive experience with, and frequently provides advice concerning, the Delaware General Corporation Law.
 Some of his merger litigation matters resulted in seminal Delaware corporate law decisions, including Omnicare, Toys“R”Us and Lyondell.
 He also has written numerous articles on Delaware Corporation Law issues, some of which have been cited in opinions issued by the Delaware Court of Chancery and Delaware Supreme Court.
-In addition, he frequently participates on committees that have drafted important amendments to the Delaware General Corporation Law.
-He also is a member of the Delaware Court of Chancery Rules Committee.
+He also is a member of the Corporation Law Council of the Delaware State Bar Association, which is responsible for reviewing and recommending revisions to the Delaware General Corporation Law on an annual basis.
+In addition, he also is a member of the Delaware Court of Chancery Rules Committee.